supplychainproject/supplychainproject.github.io/README.md

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)

-_Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy products._
+_Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy artifacts._

 ### Supply Chain